Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Current Major Activities:

 1. Caltrans Plan Review – The City’s second version of the design plans have been in review at Caltrans District 7 in Los Angeles since March 18, 2019.
 Caltrans’ review was completed on June 25, 2019.
 The City’s design engineer is preparing a response to the comments.
 The significant comments include: a state requirement to build a protective wall at one of the columns supporting the southbound bridge above Princeton; and a requirement to apply new road standards to the former state highway (Princeton) that would require new geometry, significant design changes, additional right-of-way and new environmental study.
 Staff’s response to Caltrans will include a request for a variance on that second comment.
-Staff anticipates responding to Caltrans in August 2019.
+The City’s third submittal was delivered to Caltrans on October 3, 2019.
+The revised design protects the Caltrans bridge column from lateral loads by building a protective wall.
+Staff successfully challenged the proposed requirement to apply new road standards to the design for this former state highway.
+The design geometry changes and all the other work that would require will NOT have to be done.

 2. Caltrans Right of Way Review – One property owner needs to execute right of entry agreements for the construction of driveway approaches to their property.
 Otherwise, acquisition of the permanent and temporary construction rights to widen and improve the road is complete.
 Once the design plans are approved by Caltrans, they will begin review of the City’s acquisition of the right of way from abutting property owners to ensure that Federal requirements have been met.